 A documented risk review should be carried out in all cases.
 Generic risk reviews may be developed for standard designs and installation locations.
+The generic risk review should be applicable to the facility being reviewed, and any differences identified and addressed.
 The following tables list recommended minimum protection systems for defined situations.

-Additional alarms may be recommended by the specific risk review, and the number and type of alarms will depend on type of vaporiser.
-For utility vaporisers, alarms should be considered for loss of any utility.
+Additional alarms can be recommended by the specific risk review, and the number and type of alarms will depend on type of vaporiser.
+Alarms should be considered for loss of any utility.

-Periodic review, with the customer, of consumption through the vaporiser system may be necessary, and LTPS may need to be modified to reflect changes in consumption, or additional vaporisation capacity may need to be added.
+Periodic review, with the customer, of consumption through the vaporiser system can be necessary, and LTPS could need to be modified to reflect changes in consumption, or additional vaporisation capacity could need to be added.